Ahmedsk143/User-Dashboard/README.md

 ### The mining device page

-- View details of a specefic device
+- View details of a specific device
 - Add new plans to that device
 - Edit & Delete plans
 - View Subscribed users